hayamahamed/astrea/README.md

 The main branch only receives updates that are fully tested and verified by Astrea, keeping your system safe from crashes.

-Astrea only comes with three essential applications as stated already,
+Astrea only comes with a single terminal.

-  - Disk Utility
-  - A Container Oriented Terminal
-  - Settings
+No bloats!
+You want it; You install it yourself.

 ### Supported Platforms

 > [!NOTE]